22f3001919/tds_proj1_2025/agenda.md

 - [ ] Create fastapi application (vercel vs render / huggingface)
 - [ ] Incorporate the RAG retrieval and chat completion mechanism

+## 4. Deploy the application
+- [ ] Deploy the application to vercel (advantage: always up, disadvantage: a little complicated to set up)
+- [ ] Deploy the application to render (advantage: easy to set up, disadvantage: not always up)
+- [ ] Deploy the application to huggingface/dockerapp (advantage: docker based, high performance; disadvantage: more complex setup)

+## 5. Testing and validation
+- [ ] Test the application using promptfoo